AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/download-wp-invoice.md

 * Price of the plan
 * Vat amount (please also see FAQs)
 * Total amount due
-* Workfront Proof bank details
+* [!DNL Workfront Proof] bank details
-* Workfront Proof address, company registration number and VAT ID
+* [!DNL Workfront Proof] address, company registration number and VAT ID

 >[!NOTE]
 >
->&nbsp;If the payment for that invoice has already been received (for example, for automated credit card payments), the payment terms and due date will show as paid and a reference number for the payment will appear in the description.
+> If the payment for that invoice has already been received (for example, for automated credit card payments), the payment terms and due date will show as paid and a reference number for the payment will appear in the description.

 We issue all our automatic invoices for the subscriptions in USD by default, but for all UK organizations we include the Value-Added Tax (VAT) amount (in both USD and sterling) in the documents.
 If you want to receive your subscription invoices entirely in GBP, please contact our Finance team at [finance@proofhq.com](mailto:finance@proofhq.com).